desihub/desimeter/doc/pos_analysis.rst

 	- As of 2020-09-10, information on hardware setup / operation is captured mostly in this google doc: https://docs.google.com/document/d/1auayJzVoZYV_LOhYA4mK8h_oTlYU4pC8JQJgvHVb8Us/edit?usp=sharing

     #) Run the test.
+        - Code location: ``<desi_svn>/code/focalplane/plate_control/<some_tag_or_branch>/pecs/``
         - Typical syntax: ``python run_sequence.py -i seq_<SOME_TEST>.ecsv --num_corr 2 --prepark posintTP``
-	- For numerous other options, see help: ``python run_sequence.py --help``.
-These controls include:
+	- For numerous other options\*, see help: ``python run_sequence.py --help``
+	- Review the test sequence (it will be displayed before anything happens, and you will have a chance to exit).
+	- Follow the interactive prompts to define which petals / buses / positioners should be operated.
+	- Throughout the test, data is stored in real time to the online DB, as soon as it is available.
+	- All output printed to stdout is saved into a log file on disk, verbatim.
+	- Between moves, there is a cool-down period (defined by cycle time option).
+If you need to quit the test midway through, it is *completely safe* to do CTRL-C in the terminal during this cool-down.
+	- After the test, note the exposure ID.

+    #) Get data from DB.
+        - Code location: ``<desimeter>/bin``
+	- Example syntax: ``get_posmoves --host beyonce.lbl.gov --port 5432 --password <password> --petal-ids 1 --with-calib --exposure-ids 2679 --pos-ids <optional comma-separated list> -o ~/<your_output_directory>``
+	- For numerous other options, see help: ``get_posmoves --help``
+	- Many files will be generated, one per positioners.
+You can restrict this by arguing only a specific list of posids to grab.
+	- Note as of 2020-09-10, we have had some issues with ports, when running requests from a computer other than beyonce.
+A workaround is to log into beyonce and run it like ``/software/products/desimeter-master/bin/get_posmoves``.
+You may need to first call ``setup desimeter``.

+    #) Analyze the data.
+        - Code location:  ``<desimeter>/bin``
+        - Calibrations
+	    - ``fit_posparams`` --> ``merge_posparams`` --> ``prepare_posparams_for_instr``
+	    - See descriptions below.
+	- Performance (e.g. "xy tests")
+	    - Example syntax: ``analyze_pos_performance -i M*.csv -o ~/<your_output_directory>``
+	    - Plots, histograms, and summary csv files will be produced.
+	    - This can be run really on any combination of data, not just an xy test.
+You could include night-time observations, for example.
+Just include the exposure-ids you want in the previous step, when you grabbed the data from the DB with ``get_posmoves``.

+\* The run_sequence.py script has numerous options.
+These include:
     - anticollision mode
     - phi range limits
     - fvc match radius
     - auto-disabling of unmatched positioners
     - auto-updating of internally-tracked (theta, phi) based on fvc measurements
     - dry run (no actual movements of hardware)
     - cycle tiem between moves
     - number of fvc images per measurement
     - number of correction moves per target
     - number of best / worst positioners to list at stdout, for each measured target
     - whether to park the positioners at a standard location before / after the test

 Re-analysis of fiber positions with desimeter
 ---------------------------------------------